Powerlearnproject/se-day1-assignment-codewithmokone/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
+1. Planning
+- This initial phase involves defining the project scope, objectives, and feasibility.
+Teams outline resources, timelines, and costs while identifying potential risks.

+2. Requirements Gathering and Analysis
+- In this phase, stakeholders work together to collect and document functional and non-functional requirements.
+The goal is to understand what the software should do and any system constraints.

+3. Design
+- This phase involves creating technical architectures and detailed designs based on the requirements.
+It includes database design, system interfaces, and user interface (UI) mockups to guide development.

+4. Development (Implementation)
+- Developers write and test code based on the design specifications.
+This phase involves coding, integration of various system components, and collaboration across teams.

+5. Testing
+- The software undergoes rigorous testing to identify and fix bugs.
+Different types of testing (e.g., unit testing, integration testing, system testing, and user acceptance testing) ensure the system meets the requirements.

+6. Deployment
+- Once the software is tested and approved, it is deployed to production environments for use.
+This may happen in phases (e.g., pilot testing) or as a full release.

+7. Maintenance and Support
+- After deployment, the software requires ongoing maintenance to fix bugs, improve performance, and adapt to new requirements or environments.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.